Middle Fork American River near American River Pump Station

 Sacramento County Water Agency

-Secures water supply for northern Sacramento County and supports regional groundwater banking.
+Secures water supply for northern Sacramento County and supports regional groundwater banking initiatives.